 I am a licensed psychologist providing telehealth services, based in Milwaukee, Wisconsin.
 I completed my doctoral studies at Marquette University, my internship at Cherokee Health Systems in Knoxville, Tennessee, and my postgraduate training in Buffalo, New York.
 I’m licensed in Wisconsin, Illinois, and New York.
 Through PSYPACT, I’m able to provide telehealth services to people residing in 35+ other states.

 I work with adults, primarily ages 20+.
-My specialties include neurodiversity, adult ADHD/Autism, depression, anxiety, and life transitions.
-I enjoy helping people as they navigate life’s many changes, such as graduations, relocation, marriage/divorce, parenthood, career changes, launching adult children, grief/loss, and retirement.
+My focus is working with neurodivergent individuals experiencing concerns with self-acceptance, burnout, focus/concentration, school/work concerns, social concerns, depression, and anxiety.
+I also work with ND people who are navigating life’s many changes, such as graduation, relocation, marriage/divorce, new parenthood, career changes, launching adult children, grief/loss, and retirement.

-Outside of work, I am a married mother of three.
+On a personal note, I am a married mother of three.
+Special interests abound in our family!
 I enjoy visiting museums, attending theater performances, and reading classic literature.

 Practice Model